Conference Parallel Session Overview

 Yasa Belmar, The University of Queensland

 Early-career researchers (ECRs) and practitioners who work to understand and improve urban, regional and rural governance face peculiar challenges related to the co-production of knowledge for social transformation.
 For practitioners, these challenges can relate to the broad constellation of actors, diverse interests, and entrenched power relations which shape governance in these territories.
 For early career researchers, collaborating to create empowering and emancipatory representations of these worlds can be a daunting task.
-This postgraduate-led workshop will take the form of a facilitated discussion among participants, who will reflect on the following questions:
+This postgraduate-led workshop will take the form of a facilitated discussion among participants, who will reflect on the following questions:- What strategies are needed to bridge conflicting rationalities and generate co-produced knowledge and actions in development practice?

-• What are the enablers and constraints to co-production?
+- What are the enablers and constraints to co-production?

-• What methodologies can academics and professionals use to allow the co-production of knowledge in theory and practice?
+- What methodologies can academics and professionals use to allow the co-production of knowledge in theory and practice?

-• What are the benefits of this type of co-production?
+- What are the benefits of this type of co-production?